“...music is perhaps the most powerfully impressive force in the world.” - Dr. Peter Kreeft (Catholic Philosopher)

 It was during my time as a Franciscan of the Immaculate that I had the privilege of recording my first album (CD/cassette) Christmas Vigil with St. Francis of Assisi.
 I was now a Christian music artist recording the divine praises!
 EWTN radio used to air this every Christmas Eve for many years (and perhaps they still do).
 After several albums and over a hundred concerts of sacred music, having left the Franciscans of the Immaculate and entered the Diocese of Harrisburg, PA, as a diocesan hermit, I put out an anthology of my recordings presuming that my recording days were over and done.
 The anthology (which captures 26 years of recording) is entitled Memorare: Through the Years with Fr.
 Maximilian Mary Dean and features the "best" of my recordings from college until its release in 2016.

 Then, out of the blue, as a Hermit, I started receiving new songs.
 In fact starting in 2017 I was waking up with complete songs in my head at 3-4am.
 They were upbeat songs with contemporary instruments - I would sometimes even hear the horn section.
 With time and through prayer I realized that I was being called to record again - but this time from the silence and solitude of the Hermitage and using more contemporary instrumentation.
-Certainly if anyone doubts the joy that comes from a strictly contemplative life, a quick listen to my new recordings on A Battle Cry Goes Out ought to be sufficient to capture the "new song" that every contemplative sings to the Lord in his or her heart.
+Certainly if anyone doubts the joy that comes from a strictly contemplative life, a quick listen to Light of Jesus ought to be sufficient to capture the "new song" that every contemplative sings to the Lord in his or her heart.
 I think of the Virgin Mary's Canticle: Magnificat anima mea Dominum et exultavit spiritus meus in Deo salutari meo - "My soul doth magnify the Lord; my spirit hath rejoiced in God my Savior" (Lk 1:46).

 And so I find myself using gifts I had developed before my conversion but set aside, gifts I never used for the glory of God after my conversion.
 Part of that was practical - once I started studies for the priesthood and entered religious life it was neither appropriate nor possible to play, sing and record like I did in high school; part of that was spiritual - I needed to be deeply purified of my attachment to sin and self before I could put these gifts at His service and use them for the upbuilding of the Body of Christ.